sumeetjain/twitter-diversity-report/README.md

 ##Clone the Repository

-Create a folder for the project and change to that directory in Terminal.
+In your parent folder, copy the SSH clone URL (located in the right-hand column of this screen) into Terminal.

-Copy the SSH clone URL (located in the right-hand column of this screen) into Terminal.
+This will create a project folder called twitter-diversity-report that is intialized to this very Github repository

 [GIF HERE]